lautiamkok/Full-Stack-Nuxt.js-Web-Development/README.md

 * Chapter 5.
 Managing States and Stores

     Create global states with the `useState` Nuxt API to be shared between the server and client across components and pages.
 Manipulate global states from specific pages.
 Build a counter and a shopping cart system with Pinia.
 Create a client-server data-persistent store with the `useCookie` Nuxt API.
-Create a client-server data-persistent store with `localStorage` and composables.
+Create a client-server data-persistent store with `localStorage` and Redis.

     * Creating States with `useState`
     * Creating Stores with Pinia: Counters and Shopping Carts
     * Creating Data-Persistent Stores with Cookies
-    * Creating Data-Persistent Stores with Composables
+    * Creating Data-Persistent Stores with Redis

 * Chapter 6.
-Managing Database with Nitro Server Engine in Nuxt
+Managing Data with Nitro Server Engine in Nuxt

     Create Nuxt's built-in API layers, API routes, and API calls with server middleware, server plugins, and server utilities.
 Store and manage data with Nitro's default in-memory data storage.
 Integrate MongoDB database internally in the Nuxt apps.
 Use Nuxt Content module and Markdown documents as your database in the Nuxt apps.